apepiot/SU-thesis-template/README.md

 ## How to format this manuscript for your need
 In the **document.tex** file
-* by default this template is set up in french, i.e. the names of the table of contents (TOC), bibliography,... are in french.
+* by default this template is set up in french, i.e. the names of the TOC, bibliography,... are in french.
 You can change that easily by commenting the line **\usepackage[francais]{babel}** to use the english version
 * to adapt the title page: fill the